>-

 * Pass Criteria:

-1. Page loads without errors.
+1. Page loads without runtime errors.

 This workflow is iterative.
 If Skill 3 fails because the payload is wrong, you loop back and adjust Skill 1 (the contract) and Skill 2 (the emitter).
 The atomic, scoped nature of each skill prevents the fix for the Go service from accidentally altering the React component.
+This modular debugging is a key advantage.

-Advanced Pattern: The Coordinator Skill
+What Is the Advanced Coordinator Skill Pattern?

 For very complex, multi-repo changes, you can create a high-level "coordinator" skill that doesn't write code but generates and manages the sequence of atomic skills needed.
+This is useful for epics or large features.
+I use this as a planning tool before writing any code; it often surfaces hidden dependencies I missed.

 Skill: Coordinate Implementation of OAuth2 Social Login